ZBurnell/week-1-challenge/readme.md

 for any questions feel free to email me at zackburnell922@gmail.com

 ## Acknowledgment
 Thank you to whoever wrote the base code for this project.
-It saved me so much time over writing it myself.
+Code was cloned from OSU-VIRT-FSF-PT-08-2023-U-LOLC\01-HTML-Git-CSS\02-Challenge

 ## License
 MIT License.
 License can also be found in the Repo.